genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/db.rst

         **Values from a database** [#]_:

             * :ref:`genro_dbselect`: The Genro dbSelect [#]_ is a :ref:`genro_filteringselect` that takes the values through a query on the database.
-User can choose between all the values contained into the linked :ref:`genro_database_table` (you have to specify the table from which user makes his selection), and dbSelect keep track into the :ref:`genro_datastore` of the ID of the record chosen by the user.
+User can choose between all the values contained into the linked :ref:`model_table` (you have to specify the table from which user makes his selection), and dbSelect keep track into the :ref:`genro_datastore` of the ID of the record chosen by the user.
             * :ref:`genro_dbcombobox`: The Genro ``dbCombobox`` is a :ref:`genro_combobox` that conducts research on specific columns in a database table.

 **Footnotes:**